-Since the publication of the last AMR, the Minerals Local Plan review and Waste Local Plan review have continued and both documents have reached key milestones in their review processes.
+Since the publication of the last AMR, the Minerals Local Plan review and Waste Local Plan review have continued, and the Waste Local Plan has reached a key milestone in the review process.

-The Proposed Submission Minerals Local Plan was published for a ten-week consultation period from 14 January 2019 to 22 March 2019.
-The most recent stage of the Waste Local Plan production, the 'Call for Sites' exercise, was carried out from 23 July 2018 to 16 September 2018 (see Chapter 4 for more details).
-The Draft Waste Local Plan is now being prepared for public consultation in 2021 and the Minerals Local Plan is being prepared for a second Proposed Submission Consultation in 2021.
+The most recent stage of the Minerals Local Plan production was the Proposed Submission Minerals Local Plan which was published for a ten-week consultation period from 14 January 2019 to 22 March 2019.
+During the period of this AMR, the Draft Waste Local Plan was published for public consultation for a period of ten weeks (see Chapter 4 for more details).
+The Draft Waste Local Plan is now being prepared for a proposed submission consultation in 2022 and the Minerals Local Plan is being prepared for a second Proposed Submission Consultation.

-The county council determined 13 'county matter' (minerals and waste) planning applications during the period from 1 April 2019 to 31 March 2020.
+The county council determined 7 'county matter' (minerals and waste) planning applications during the period from 1 April 2020 to 31 March 2021.
 A summary of these applications can be seen in the table below:

-Number of Minerals and Waste applications determined (1 April 2019 to 31 March 2020)
+Number of Minerals and Waste applications determined (1 April 2020 to 31 March 2021)

-Type Number of Applications
+Type Number of

+Applications

-Number of Applications Approved Minerals 2
+Number of Applications Approved Minerals 3

-Waste 9
+Waste 3

-Number of Applications Refused Minerals 0
+Number of Applications Refused Minerals 1

-Waste 2
+Waste 0

-Total 13
+Total 7

-During the period that this AMR covers, the county council determined eleven waste planning applications.
-It is important to note that one of the applications at Blackbirds Farm, Blackbirds Lane, Aldenham, Hertfordshire, WD25 8BS, contributes additional capacity to the shortfalls identified in the Waste Core Strategy & Development Management Policies Development Plan Document, which forms part of Hertfordshire's adopted Waste Local Plan.
+During the period that this AMR covers, the county council determined three 'county matter' waste planning applications.
+It is important to note that one of the applications at Unit 16, Station Approach, Hitchin, SG4 9UW, contributes additional capacity to the shortfalls identified in the Waste Core Strategy & Development Management Policies Development Plan Document, which forms part of Hertfordshire's adopted Waste Local Plan.